 World Nomads vs. HTH Travel Insurance

 World Nomads has far fewer plans than HTH Travel Insurance.
-HTH’s plans are also more flexible than those of World Nomads, allowing the traveler to choose their coverage and deductible.
-However, we would not recommend HTH over World Nomads if you are going to be doing any zip lining or hang gliding, as HTH does not cover those kinds of extreme activities.
+HTH’s plans are also more flexible than those of World Nomads, allowing the traveler to choose their coverage and deductibles.
+However, we would not recommend HTH over World Nomads if you plan to do any zip lining or hang gliding, as HTH does not cover those kinds of extreme activities.

 World Nomads vs. John Hancock

 While John Hancock doesn’t have an abundance of plan options, it does offer one more tier than World Nomads — giving you a little more flexibility when searching for coverage.
-However, if you’re looking to participate in “extreme” activities on your trip, World Nomads is still a better bet; John Hancock will not cover these activities on any of its plans.
+Similar to HTH, John Hancock does not cover any “extreme” activities on your trip.

 World Nomads FAQ

-It depends on when you have purchased your policy and how far along you are.
-In most cases, World Nomads classifies pregnancy as a preexisting condition, which means that very little (if any) of the details related to your pregnancy are covered.
-This means that your policy might not cover medical costs associated with childbirth or follow-up tests.
-You will want to speak with a licensed representative to get the full story.
+It depends on when you have purchased your policy and how far along you are in the pregnancy.
+In most cases, World Nomads classifies pregnancy as a pre-existing condition, which means that very little (if any) of the details related to your pregnancy are covered.
+Your policy might not cover medical costs associated with childbirth or follow-up tests, but you will want to speak with a licensed representative to get the full details for your situation.